 Recalling her time at the CIA brings back fond memories.
 “I remember the first day I moved in to Hudson Hall and the first time I got my uniform.
 I was so excited and proud.”
 Some of her coursework stood out as well.
 “I loved when you actually got to cook and serve for the student body, and I gained an incredible amount of knowledge from the meat and fish fabrication courses,” Christina says.
 Working in the Ristorante Caterina de’ Medici and Escoffier Restaurant prepared her for the volume, speed, heat, and adrenaline rush of the professional kitchen.
 “The opportunity to work in the restaurants on campus, not only in the kitchen but in the front of the house, has been a tremendous asset,” says Christina.
 “While still in school, I was able to have hands-on experience with all aspects of the restaurant industry and that has definitely been beneficial for my career.”

 That career began when Christina attended a CIA career fair and met with representatives from the MGM Grand Hotel and Casino, landing a job before graduation.
 That position was a cook’s helper at MGM’s Fiamma Trattoria & Bar, where she worked every station and learned all the aspects of the kitchen.
 Later, when presented with the opportunity to become a sous chef at the company’s Mexican-themed Diego, Christina jumped at the chance.
-“I’ve always been intrigued with Mexican cuisine since I was a little girl helping my great-grandmother make tortillas,” she says.
-“At Diego, I was able to hone my skills and work my way from sous chef to executive sous chef to executive chef.”
-Her rapid rise within the organization is a significant accomplishment; Christina is the only female executive chef under 30 across all 10 MGM properties.
-“I’m very fortunate.
-MGM management recognized my hard work and dedication.
-They believe in promoting from within and encourage their employees to be the best in the industry.”
+“At Diego, I was able to hone my skills and work my way from sous chef to executive sous chef to executive chef,” says Christina.
+Her rapid rise within the organization is a significant accomplishment; at that time Christina was the only female executive chef under 30 across all 10 MGM properties.

 Christina attributes another big part of her professional success to the CIA.
 “The education you receive from the CIA sets you up to get into the industry and it’s a great thing to have on your résumé,” she says.
 “The alumni network is unparalleled, and you’ll have those connections for the rest of your life.
 When I hire CIA graduates, I expect them to come in, work hard, and carry themselves with poise, because they’ve been trained at the best school in the country.”
 The very same school that inspired Christina on TV so many years ago.